coffee2code/array-partition/readme.txt

 === array_partition ===
 Contributors: coffee2code
 Donate link: http://coffee2code.com
-Tags: columns, array, partitions
+Tags: columns, array, partitions, coffee2code
 Requires at least: 1.2
-Tested up to: 2.5
+Tested up to: 2.8
-Stable tag: trunk
+Stable tag: 1.0
 Version: 1.0

-Introduces function array_partition() to split an array into N number of evenly distributed partitions (useful for splitting a list into columsn).
+Introduces function array_partition() to split an array into N number of evenly distributed partitions (useful for splitting a list into columns).

 == Description ==

-Introduces function array_partition() to split an array into N number of evenly distributed partitions (useful for splitting a list into columsn).
+Introduces function array_partition() to split an array into N number of evenly distributed partitions (useful for splitting a list into columns).

 This plugin provides a PHP function to split an array into any number of sub-arrays, suitable for creating evenly distributed (vertically filled) "columns".
 Also known as "chunking" or "partitioning".